LOVE COMA - THE BAND

 Critics have compared the band's sound to that of Simple Minds and The Mission UK, and band members cite other influences such as The Waterboys and The 77s.

 The Dallas Morning News, reviewing the album Language of Fools, wrote that the music is "smart and subtle, seductive even."

 Chris Taylor: I am the visionary & spearhead of an ever changing band called Love Coma.
-This group was fronted by myself and drummer, Chris Dodds along with Chris Mattingly on guitar.
-(Our original guitar player, Matt Slocum had started a collaboration with Leigh Bingham & formed Sixpence None The Richer) Jeff Duncan played bass on both albums.
-After Language of Fools was recorded, we had a revolving door of guitar players and bass players until, realizing we couldn't survive financially...
-I called the band quits in 97 but reformed in 2018 with Chris Dodds on the drums.
-Chris Mattingly on guitar.
-Mitchell Connell on guitar and JJ Placencio on bass and cello.
+This group is fronted by myself and drummer, Chris Dodds along with Chris Mattingly on guitar.
+(Our original guitar player, Matt Slocum had started a collaboration with Leigh Nash & formed Sixpence None The Richer) Jeff Duncan played bass on both albums recorded in the 1990's.
+After Language of Fools was recorded in 1995, we had a revolving door of bass players (including Matt Odom & Curtis Saunier) until, realizing we couldn't survive financially...
+I called the band quits in 97.

 We reformed in 2019

 Our current line up is: